pwiszenko/Athens2048/DPimpl.md

 # Design pattern implementation <a id="DP"></a>

 We chose Singleton and Strategy patterns.
 We didn't use decoration pattern, because it would have no use for our game.
-Some of the possible new featires of 2048 could be:
+Some of the possible new features of 2048 could be:
 - possibility to change grid's size
 - possibility to play after achieving '2048' tile